What Should I Wear Under Volleyball Shorts?

 Adding a pair of underwear beneath your volleyball shorts can provide an extra layer of comfort and security to free your mind from any worry while you’re active.
 With this in mind, there are a few underwear options that will work better than others.

-Check out our Top 4 List of the Best Seamless Underwear Options for Compression.
+Check out our Best Seamless Underwear Options for Compression.

 As you consider different underwear options, be sure to steer clear of any non-breathable fabrics like satin.
 Cotton is a better choice and is more breathable, while sport-minded synthetic fabrics like polyester, spandex, etc. are even better when it comes to moisture-wicking.